Code-Institute-Submissions/cocktailclub/README.md

 ##### Bugs/Errors found
 * If something types in such as 'adfsgs' this would not bring up any results, to get round this I used JS to display an error message to say 'No cocktails found, please try again!', I also added an error message if the input was left blank.
-* Another bug that was found was that the onclick() functions did not work on an iPhone, meaning you were unable to click on the grid of cocktails. ***FIXED***
+* Another bug that was found was that the onclick() functions did not work on an iPhone, meaning you were unable to click on the grid of cocktails. ***HOW TO FIX THIS***

 ## Deployment
 This site is hosted on GitHub using GitHub pages, deployed directly from the master branch.
 The site will update automatically after any new commits from the master branch.